digzom/elixir_playground/projects/elixir_in_action/chapter1.md

 Maybe for some problems that other languages could solve with a good ready-to-use package will take more time with elixir/erlang.

+## Disadvantages

+Yep, even elixir has some.

+### Speed

+It is note as fast as C or C++, but erlang was created to handle stability.
+It will use as many hardware as available to complete the tasks and handle requests, but if the hardware isn't enough, you can expect a graceful degradation, having slower requests, but never a crashed system.
+If you system demands a lot of CPU resources, maybe erlang isn't the best solution for you project.

+### Ecosystem

+We have a lot of packages and libs, but not much as javascript, java or other mainstream language.
+But we are growing fast.